-The external quality assurance of HE in England is sub-contracted to the Quality Assurance Agency for Higher Education (QAA).
+Under the new regulatory arrangements, Quality Assurance Agency (QAA) has become the Designated Quality Body for Higher Education in England.
 AoC has a representative on the QAA Board agreed with the UK Council of Colleges.

-We regularly consults with QAA on all issues related to the quality assurance of HE and frequently organises joint seminars and/or conferences on topics of mutual interest.
+We regularly consult with QAA on all issues related to the quality assurance of HE and frequently organise joint seminars and/or conferences on topics of mutual interest.
 AoC can also provide an advice service if colleges are experiencing problems in this area of their work.

-Colleges receive their HE funding through three main sources: HEFCE grants, Student Loan Company (SLC) tuition fees and from employers or individuals.
+Colleges receive their HE funding through three main sources: Student Loan Company (SLC) tuition fee loans, OfS grants, and from employers or individuals.
 A large number of colleges also receive funds through franchise agreements with universities.
-From 2015 there is no numbers cap on recruitment and colleges are able to recruit openly.
-Arti Saraswat works closely with Julian Gravatt, AoC’s Assistant Chief Executive, on HE funding issues.
+Arti Saraswat works closely with Julian Gravatt, AoC’s Deputy Chief Executive, on HE funding issues.

 AoC has a representative on the UCAS Board and its wider advisory council.
-There is also a College Advisory Group organised by UCAS.
+There is also a College HE Advisory Group organised by UCAS.
 Most colleges provide a local HE service and 70% of college students live within 25 miles of their college campus.
-Some 50% of college HE students only apply to study for one course at one college.

 Access and Widening Participation

 Colleges enrol a significant proportion of students from less well-off backgrounds - around 12% more than universities, although this figure is much higher in some colleges.
 A reason for this is due to colleges offering bespoke part-time higher education courses, often to meet the needs of local or regional employers.
-To meet HEFCE's commitment to increase access and widen participation to HE, colleges are required to complete a widening participation strategic statement indicating how they intend to attract students from less well-off backgrounds.
-If the college charges more than £6,000 per student in tuition fees, it also needs to complete an Access Agreement monitored by the Office for Fair Access (OFFA).
+To meet OfS's commitment to increase access and widen participation to HE, colleges are required to complete a widening participation strategic statement or have an approved Access and Participation plan indicating how they intend to recruit, retain and support students from disadvantaged backgrounds.